-Tuition and Fees Average: Trends in College Pricing 2017, College Board, https://trends.collegeboard.org/college-pricing.
-The 10-year growth metric compares the change in average published public four-year in-state tuition and fees between 2007-08 and 2017-2018.
+Jennifer Ma et al., Trends in College Pricing 2019 (New York, NY: The College Board, 2019), https://research.collegeboard.org/trends/college-pricing.
+The 10-year growth metric compares the change in average published public four-year in-state tuition and fees between 2009-10 and 2019-2020.

-Educational Appropriations Per FTE and 10-year Growth: State Higher Education Finance Fiscal Year 2017 Report, State Higher Education Executive Officers Association (SHEEO), http://www.sheeo.org/projects/shef-%E2%80%94-state-higher-education-finance.
+Sophia Laderman and Dustin Weeden, State Higher Education Finance: FY 2019 (Boulder, CO: State Higher Education Executive Officers Association, 2020), https://shef.sheeo.org/report/.
 The Educational Appropriations are adjusted based on cost of living, enrollment mix, and inflation.
-The 10-year growth metric compares the change in Educational Appropriations per FTE between FY2007 and FY2017.
+The 10-year growth metric compares the change in Educational Appropriations per FTE between FY 2009 and FY 2019.

 Partners internal research.
 States with a check mark have a mandate, through regulation or statute, that specifically requires governing boards to receive public comment prior to the approval of tuition and fee increases.

 Partners internal research.
 States with a check mark have a mandate, through regulation or statute, that specifically requires governing board members to have training related to their role and responsibilities.